 This “Visas” page now includes a drop-down menu that features more pages that drill down into specific subjects related to the main topic.
 While the original “Visas” page was a stand-alone page, this page is now a “parent” page, with “child” pages nested within it (“B-1 Visa,” “B-2 Visa,” “J Visa,” and “F Visa”).

-While at launch, there was only a “Immigration FAQ” page, a visa-specific FAQ page might be added to include additional, visa-specific content.
+While at launch, there was only a “Immigration FAQ” page, we might now also add visa-specific FAQ page, and build up that resource.

 Avoid inadvertent mistakes

 Attorneys sometimes make mistakes on their law firm websites that can keep them from reaching more potential clients.
 To learn more about those mistakes (and how to avoid them), you can read the following blog posts:

 - Common Mistakes On Law Firm Website Practice Area Pages

 - 3 Content Mistakes That Can Endanger Your Law Firm’s Website